leftistsgorilla/Website-Code/moons-haunted.md

 ### Actions

-When you Attune, you open your mind to arcane power.
+When you **Attune**, you open your mind to arcane power.

 *You might communicate with a ghost.
-You could try to perceive beyond sight in order to better understand your situation (but Surveying might be better).*
+You could try to perceive beyond sight in order to better understand your situation (but **Surveying** might be better).*

-When you Command, you compel swift obedience.
+When you **Command**, you compel swift obedience.

 *You might intimidate or threaten to get what you want.
 You might lead a gang in a group action.
-You could try to order people around to persuade them (but Consorting might be better).*
+You could try to order people around to persuade them (but **Consorting** might be better).*

-When you Consort, you socialize with friends and contacts.
+When you **Consort**, you socialize with friends and contacts.

 *You might gain access to resources, information, people, or places.
 You might make a good impression or win someone over with your charm and style.
 You might make new friends or connect with your heritage or background.
-You could try to manipulate your friends with social pressure (but Sway might be better).*
+You could try to manipulate your friends with social pressure (but **Sway** might be better).*

-When you Finesse, you employ dextrous manipulation or subtle misdirection.
+When you **Finesse**, you employ dextrous manipulation or subtle misdirection.

 *You might pick someone’s pocket.
 You might handle the controls of a vehicle or direct a mount.
 You might formally duel an opponent with graceful fighting arts.
 You could try to employ those arts in a chaotic melee (but Skirmishing might be better).
-You could try to pick a lock (but Tinkering might be better).*
+You could try to pick a lock (but **Tinkering** might be better).*

-When you Hunt, you carefully track a target.
+When you **Hunt**, you carefully track a target.

 *You might follow a target or discover their location.
 You might arrange an ambush.
 You might attack with precision shooting from a distance.
 You could try to bring your guns to bear in a melee (but Skirmishing might be better).*

-When you Prowl, you traverse skillfully and quietly.
+When you **Prowl**, you traverse skillfully and quietly.

 *You might sneak past a guard or hide in the shadows.
 You might run and leap across the rooftops.
 You might attack someone from hiding with a back-stab or blackjack.
-You could try to waylay a victim in the midst of battle (but Skirmishing might be better).*
+You could try to waylay a victim in the midst of battle (but **Skirmishing** might be better).*

-When you Skirmish, you entangle a target in close combat so they can’t easily escape.
+When you **Skirmish**, you entangle a target in close combat so they can’t easily escape.

 *You might brawl or wrestle with them.
 You might hack and slash.
 You might seize or hold a position in battle.
-You could try to fight in a formal duel (but Finessing might be better).*
+You could try to fight in a formal duel (but **Finessing** might be better).*

-When you Study, you scrutinize details and interpret evidence.
+When you **Study**, you scrutinize details and interpret evidence.

 *You might gather information from documents, newspapers, and books.
 You might do research on an esoteric topic.
 You might closely analyze a person to detect lies or true feelings.
-You could try to examine events to understand a pressing situation (but Surveying might be better).*
+You could try to examine events to understand a pressing situation (but **Surveying** might be better).*

-When you Survey, you observe the situation and anticipate outcomes.
+When you **Survey**, you observe the situation and anticipate outcomes.

 *You might spot telltale signs of trouble before it happens.
 You might uncover opportunities or weaknesses.
 You might detect a person’s motivations or intentions.
-You could try to spot a good ambush point (but Hunting might be better).*
+You could try to spot a good ambush point (but **Hunting** might be better).*

 When you Sway, you influence with guile, charm, or argument.

 *You might lie convincingly.
 You might persuade someone to do what you want.
 You might argue a compelling case that leaves no clear rebuttal.
-You could try to trick people into affection or obedience (but Consorting or Commanding might be better).*
+You could try to trick people into affection or obedience (but **Consorting** or **Commanding** might be better).*

-When you Tinker, you fiddle with devices and mechanisms.
+When you **Tinker**, you fiddle with devices and mechanisms.

 *You might create a new gadget or alter an existing item.
 You might pick a lock or crack a safe.
 You might disable an alarm or trap.
 You might turn the clockwork and electroplasmic devices around the city to your advantage.
-You could try to use your technical expertise to control a vehicle (but Finessing might be better).*
+You could try to use your technical expertise to control a vehicle (but **Finessing** might be better).*

-When you Wreck, you unleash brutal force.
+When you **Wreck**, you unleash brutal force.

 *You might smash down a door or wall with a sledgehammer, or use an explosive to do the same.
 You might employ chaos or sabotage to create a distraction or overcome an obstacle.
-You could try to overwhelm an enemy with sheer force in battle (but Skirmishing might be better).*
+You could try to overwhelm an enemy with sheer force in battle (but **Skirmishing** might be better).*

 As you can see, many actions overlap with others.
 This is by design.
 As a player, you get to choose which action you roll, by saying what your character does.
-Can you try to Wreck someone during a fight?
+Can you try to **Wreck** someone during a fight?
 Sure!
 The GM tells you the position and effect level of your action in this circumstance.
-As it says, Skirmish *might* be better (less risky or more effective), depending on the situation at hand (sometimes it won’t be better).
+As it says, **Skirmish** *might* be better (less risky or more effective), depending on the situation at hand (sometimes it won’t be better).

 ## Stress & Trauma